-  The Old Testament is full of occasions where people saw YHVH ELOHIM.
-But John’s meaning was that they did not see the invisible God, they saw the Spirit of Christ, YHVH ELOHIM, who appeared as “the image of the invisible God.”
+The Old Testament is full of occasions where people saw Yihvah ELOHIM.
+But John’s meaning was that they did not see the invisible God, they saw the Spirit of Christ, Yihvah ELOHIM, who appeared as “the image of the invisible God.”

-  After the Angel of YHVH was named YHVH at the burning bush, He said to Moses, “I, YHVH, appeared to Abraham, and Isaac, and Jacob as ‘God Almighty’ but by My Name YHVH, I was not known to them” (Exodus 6:3).
+After the Angel of Yihvah was named Yihvah at the burning bush, He said to Moses, “I, Yihvah, appeared to Abraham, and Isaac, and Jacob as ‘God Almighty’ but by My Name Yihvah, I was not known to them” (Exodus 6:3).
 Through this statement, Christ told Moses that He was the image of the invisible God, from the beginning.
 We will discuss this in more detail in Chapter 7.

 Melchizedek, the Priest of the Most High God

 “You are a high priest forever, according to the order of Melchizedek” (Hebrews 7:17).

 The writer of Hebrews also explained that the Most High God in the Old Testament was not Christ.
 He said that Christ was Melchizedek who appeared to Abraham, as the priest for the Most High God.

 “For this Melchizedek, king of Salem, priest of the Most High God, who met Abraham returning from the slaughter of the kings and blessed him, to whom also Abraham gave a tenth part of all, first being translated ‘king of righteousness,’ and then also king of Salem, meaning ‘king of peace,’ without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, remains a priest continually” (Hebrews 7:1–3).